oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * --engine=`ENGINE` -- Specifies an engine kind ENGINE to be used for benchmarking.
 ENGINE values can be `cpu` (the default) or `gpu`.

+* --cpu-isa-hints=`HINTS` -- Specifies the ISA specific hints to the CPU engine.
+  `HINTS` values can be `none` (the default), `no_hints` or `prefer_ymm`. `none` value respects the `DNNL_CPU_ISA_HINTS` environment variable setting, while others will override it with chosen value.
+The settings other than `none` take place immediately after the parsing and subsequent attempts to set the hints will result in runtime error.

 * --mem-check=`BOOL` -- Instructs the driver to perform a device RAM capability check if the problem fits the device.
 When BOOL is `true` (the default), the check is performed.